SharpBit/brawlstats/CONTRIBUTING.md

 8. Add the necessary points to `CHANGELOG.md`
 9. Fill up the `tests/.env` file with the suitable tokens
 10. Run `flake8` from the root folder (there are certain ignored errors defined in `tox.ini`)
-11. Run `python tests/test.py` from the root folder and ensure the tests are configured correctly and they return OK.
-ServerErrors and warnings can be disregarded.
+11. Run `tox` from the root folder and ensure the tests are configured correctly and they return OK.
+ServerErrors can be disregarded.
 12. Open your PR

 Do not increment version numbers but update `CHANGELOG.md`